AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/edit-a-custom-field.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Edit a custom field in a custom form
+title: Edit properties of a custom field, section break, or widget in a custom form
-description: You can edit an existing custom field in a custom form.
+description: You can edit the properties of a custom field, section break, or widget that is used in custom form in your Adobe Workfront instance.
+These include the item's label, name, instructions, and so on.
 ---

-# Edit a custom field in a custom form
+# Edit properties of a custom field, section break, or widget in a custom form

-You can edit an existing custom field in a custom form.
+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

+You can edit the properties of a custom field, section break, or widget that is used in custom form in your Adobe Workfront instance.
+These include the item's label, name, instructions, and so on.

-For more information about custom fields , see [Add a custom field to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md).
+For information about custom fields and widgets in custom forms, see [Add a custom field to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md) and Add or edit an image or video in a custom form.

 ## Access requirements